Galina Blankenship

 Grammatical Function | Determined by case marking | Determined by position within a sentence |

-Here, I'll explain in more detail some aspects of these principles and properties.
+Below, I'll explain in more detail some aspects of these principles and properties.

-I. The Principle of Preceding Qualification in Turkish
+I. The Principle of Preceding Qualification

 The most prominent characteristic of the Turkish language is that, syntactically, it follows the so-called rectum-before-regens, or dependent-before-head, principle of phrasal and clausal structuring.
 In Turkish syntaxis, any qualifier precedes the qualified element, the secondary element is placed before the principal constituent, and all the words that complete the sense of (depend on) another word are placed before it, their head.
 This makes Turkish a head-final language.